-The auditor's independence declaration is included on page 10 of the annual report and forms part of the Directors' report for the financial year ended 30 June 2021.
+The auditor's independence declaration is included on page 11 of this report and forms part of the directors' report for the period ended 30 June 2022.

 Signed in accordance with a resolution of the Directors of Australian Ethical Investment Limited.